 Related tightness, inflammation, and dysfunction can also arise from prolonged experiences of stress or from habituated responses to stress.

-Here let’s simply focus on psychological stress (such as that induced by a divorce, death of a loved one, or financial pressures) and mechanical stress (such as that induced by an injury, surgery, or poor postural and movement habits).
+Here let’s simply focus on psychological stress (such as that induced by divorce, death of a loved one, or financial pressures) and mechanical stress (such as that induced by an injury, surgery, or poor postural and movement habits).
 When these types of stressors are continually imposed upon the body, dysfunctional response patterns can become ingrained in the nervous system and negatively affect the way in which the brain integrates the sensory data it receives with its control over motor function.

 This can encourage a partial loss of kinesthesia and the establishment of detrimental postural and movement habits as the individual loses proper neuromuscular control of their body which can ultimately lead to undue stress on muscles, tendons, ligaments, bones, and fascia.
 Such undue stress manifests acute pain or chronic pain if the underlying imbalances are not corrected.

-When one’s kinesthetic sense becomes dysfunctional, their ability to exert and maintain appropriate length and tone within their skeletal muscles becomes impaired, so many muscles end up remaining at an inappropriate length and tone, which fuddles their neuromuscular control and enforces compensational posture and movement habits.
+When one’s kinesthetic sense becomes dysfunctional, their ability to exert and maintain appropriate length and tone within their skeletal muscle becomes impaired, so many muscles end up remaining at an inappropriate length and tone, which fuddles their neuromuscular control and enforces compensational posture and movement habits.

-It’s important to remember the fact that it is the nervous system which dictates the length and tone of muscles, so simply employing traditional, static stretches for short, tight muscles without addressing the reason why those muscles are short and tight is unfortunately quite futile.
+It’s important to remember the fact that it is the nervous system that dictates the length and tone of muscles, so simply employing traditional, static stretches for short, tight muscles without addressing the reason why those muscles are short and tight is unfortunately quite futile.